ajcw/greasemonkey-printable-jira/README.md

 3. Click install

 The next time you visit an individual Jira ticket it will reformat the page to a printable card.
 Disable the Greasmonkey script to revert back to the previous format.

+Update March 2013: The Atlassian OnDemand JIRA 6.0 redesign has changed some of the mark-up on the Jira ticket pages, so whilst the Greasemonkey script still works it doesn't hide all the same fields that it used to.